What are the Top 4 Technologies Spurring the Growth of IoT Sector?

 IoT, on its own, can do only so much.
 Put another way, IoT has to work in combination with other technologies to ensure data security.
 One of the main reasons companies are reluctant to join the IoT bandwagon is the inherent risk involved in data security.
 Simply put, in the current scenario, leveraging IoT could lead to business data leaks.

-Enter Blockchain, AI and Machine Learning.
+Enter Blockchain, AI, and Machine Learning.
 Top blockchain companies offer robust safety features, which when connected with IoT, ensure data security.

-As it turns out, tapping a touchscreen or pressing button on a keyboard is considered difficult, these days, thanks to the increasing popularity of voice recognition these days.
+As it turns out, tapping a touchscreen or pressing a button on a keyboard is considered difficult, these days, thanks to the increasing popularity of voice recognition these days.

 By the end of 2018, nearly 50% of the households in the U.S. were using smart speakers like Amazon Echo or Google Assistant.
 In the meantime, Amazon has introduced 15 new Alexa powered devices, and also Alexa developers can now offer 50,000 new services.